vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 We'll follow this pattern to train our CNN.
 There are also two major implementation-specific ideas we'll use:

 - During the forward phase, each layer will **cache** any data (like inputs, intermediate values, etc) it'll need for the backward phase.
-This means that any backward phase must be preceded by a forward phase.
+This means that any backward phase must be preceded by a corresponding forward phase.
 - During the backward phase, each layer will **receive a gradient** and also **return a gradient**.
 It will receive the gradient of loss with respect to its _outputs_ ($\frac{\partial L}{\partial \text{out}}$) and return the gradient of loss with respect to its _inputs_ ($\frac{\partial L}{\partial \text{in}}$).

 These two ideas will help keep our training implementation clean and organized.
 The best way to see why is probably by looking at code.
 Training our CNN will ultimately look something like this: